Skyline Alternate School

 Skyline Alternate School is a public alternate high school program in Williams Lake in the Canadian province of British Columbia.
 The school is administered as part of School District 27 Cariboo-Chilcotin.
-The principal is Michael Franklin.
+The principal is Heather Auger.

 The Skyline program provides an alternative education intervention provision for more vulnerable students.
 This includes a secondary transition program for students in grades 8 to 12.